 A master painter and printmaker, Jasper Johns was born in 1930 and burst on the art scene in the late 1950s with his first flag and target works, paving the way for conceptual art in his semiotic and perceptual exploration of signs and symbols.
-Referencing in his work "things the mind already knows", Johns' imagery may be quotidian in nature, featuring familiar objects such as ale cans or the American flag, but they bring with them a… Read more
+Referencing in his work "things the mind already knows", his imagery may be quotidian in nature, featuring familiar objects such as ale cans or the American flag, but they bring with them a whole… Read more

 About the artwork